YOSEMITE FIREFALL: WHAT TO KNOW BEFORE YOU GO

 WHAT TIME OF YEAR IS FIREFALL?

 Yosemite Firefall happens each year across a 3-4 week period in February, with the best chances being in the latter half of the month.
+The National Park Service estimates that the best time to see Firefall in 2025 will be between February 8th and 23rd.
 This is the only time of year where the angle of the sunset creates the molten glow out of Horsetail Falls.
 This is also often a very cold time of year!
 Some viewers wait for hours standing in snow, and other years there’s no snow in the valley and it’s a lovely 50ºF.

 Because the weather at this time of year can be unpredictable, it is best to come prepared.
 Both within and out of park boundaries, there can be tire chain requirements at any time.
 When arriving at the park, the ranger will ensure you have your chains in order to continue.
 We would advise carrying them with you even if you think you won’t need them.
 We used these tire socks, which met legal requirements and worked well instead of carrying around big, bulky chains.